isomerpages/obs-oac/_about/Overview.md

 </div>
 <p>Our logo draws inspiration from the imagery of a tent, symbolising safety
 and shelter in the outdoors.</p>
-<p>The inverted Vs represent diverse sectors converging to fortify the OAE
+<p>The inverted Vs represent diverse stakeholders converging to fortify the
-landscape, highlighting collaborative spirit.</p>
+OAE landscape, highlighting collaborative spirit.</p>
 <p>A triangle within the logo embodies transformation and progress, signifying
 stability and balance.
-This reflects the resilience and evolution in our collective efforts to advance outdoor adventure education in Singapore.</p>
+This reflects the resilience and evolution in our collective efforts to advance OAE in Singapore.</p>
 <p></p>